MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/google-ads-import.md

 You can schedule a recurring import e.g., "Every Sunday at 4:00 PM" or you can run the import now.

 The scheduling options are:

+- Auto: Microsoft Advertising will run imports on a varying schedule that will best optimize your campaigns.
 - Now: Import once as soon as you call the [AddImportJobs](../campaign-management-service/addimportjobs.md) operation.
 - Once: Import once at the date and time you specify.
 - Daily: Import once per day at the time you specify.